CortexIntelligentAutomation/docs/content/en/docs/2023.7/getting-started/on-premise/add-innovation-to-72/multiple-server-with-ha/architecture.md

 The minimum architecture requires 5 servers:

 * 1x Web Application Server, which contains Gateway.
-For Innovation, the existing Gateway will be upgraded a new Debug Node will be added
+For Innovation, the existing Gateway will be upgraded and a new Debug Node will be added
 * 2x Application Servers for v7.2, each of these will also host one of the three Application Servers for Innovation
 * 1x Database Server for v7.2, which will also host the remaining Application Server for Innovation
 * 1x Database Server for v7.2, which will also host the Load Balancer for Innovation